CONDITIONS AND REGULATION FOR THE HIRE OF ALSAGER CIVIC POLICY

 6.1 The premises must be used only for the purpose for which they are let, and the Hirer shall not sublet or assign the same or any part thereof.

 6.2 The Hirer shall maintain good order and decent behaviour in and around the premises during the function and shall be responsible for the care and custody of the Premises.
 The Hirer (or Hirer’s representative) shall be present during the function who shall give constant oversight and attention to the observance of these conditions.
 The name of the representative shall be included on the application form.
-The Hirer shall provide such stewards as may be required by the Council to ensure the observance of these conditions by all persons admitted to the Premises during the function.
+The Hirer shall provide such stewards as may be required by the Civic Manager to ensure the observance of these conditions by all persons admitted to the Premises during the function.
 If the Hirer engages or appoints any of the Council’s staff, employees or servants for any duties in connection with such engagement, and that the duties that shall be undertaken for the Hirer shall not interfere with any duties which should be undertaken for and on behalf of the Council.
 The Manager shall have full power concerning the safety and security of persons and premises and to direct the removal from the premises of any person (s) who is guilty of disorderly or objectionable conduct or other justifiable reason of similar security.

 N.B.
 In the case of 18th and 21st birthday parties the hirer must be the parent or guardian of the person celebrating their birthday.
 It is the Policy of the Council for the hirer to employ a minimum of two registered door persons at all 18th and 21st birthday parties, New Year’s Eve events and any events that the Manager deems that they are required.
 Any exemptions to this must be made in writing by the Manager.